 HURLEY MN, , PRAYLE AP and FLUME P, 2015.
 Intravenous antibiotics for pulmonary exacerbations in people with cystic fibrosis.
 Paediatric respiratory reviews.
 16(4), 246-8

 Andrew is currently working on identifying pulmonary endpoints for clinical trials, with the goal of improving the pulmonary health of children.
 During childhood the lungs develop and grow, and the single biggest predictor of your lifespan as an adult is your lung function.
 Therefore, it is important to optimize the health of the lungs in childhood.
 In recent years, it has become clear that our current tools for assessing lung health, particularly in young children, are either too invasive for clinical research, or to insensitive to subtle changes in lung function.
-Andrew is therefore running a number of projects to investigate the application of pulmonary MRI in children as endpoints in clinical trials.
+Andrew is therefore running a number of projects to investigate the application of pulmonary MRI and other novel methods of lung ehalth testing in children as endpoints in clinical trials.